zazuko/data-centric.zazuko.com/docs/apis/kopflos/reference/cli.md

-# kopflos CLI
+# Command Line Interface

-Run `kopflos` to manage a Kopflos API.
+Use `kopflos` to manage a Kopflos API.

 ## `serve`